cvermno/Lausanne/README.md

    - Learning rate: Step size for updating model parameters during optimization.
 Balances between convergence speed and training stability.
    - Number of epochs: Number of times the model iterates over the entire dataset.
 More epochs can improve learning but risk overfitting.

-Here is a summary table presenting the accuracy levels achieved for various parameter configurations.
-See how it changes!
+Here is a summary table presenting the accuracy levels achieved for various parameter configurations:

 ![CamemBERT parameters Optimization](Results/CamemBERT_parameters.png)